 “The most vulnerable group this time are our elderly, which increases the value of well-trained carers.
 Healthcare workers and carers also assisted us to help fight Covid-19, thus we cannot thank you enough,” Da Silva said.

-Dr Hannes Koornhof, a member of Bergzicht Training’s Board, said that at Bergzicht Training the priority was not only to help beneficiaries get a job, but also keep a job and build a career.
+Dr Hannes Koornhof, a member of Bergzicht Training and Development’s Board, said that at Bergzicht Training and Development the priority was not only to help beneficiaries get a job, but also keep a job and build a career.

 During the celebration, Portia Sidmile, Shirley-Ann Hatting, Andiswa Ndlazulwana, Charmaine Sykes and Jo-Anne Harris were named as the top achieving alumni of 2020.
 Each of the winners received a smartphone from Ackermanns.

-According to Portia Sidmile, who has worked at Hospicare Stellenbosch since 2019, she learned how to take care of frail patients in practice at the frail care and assisted living facility when she completed the work-integrated learning (WIL) component of the HWSETA-accredited Health and Frail Care Programme offered by Bergzicht Training.
+According to Portia Sidmile, who has worked at Hospicare Stellenbosch since 2019, she learned how to take care of frail patients in practice at the frail care and assisted living facility when she completed the work-integrated learning (WIL) component of the HWSETA-accredited Health and Frail Care Programme offered by Bergzicht Training and Development.
 Today she still applies what she learnt then.

 “I learned how to communicate, how to love and care for older people, and how to handle them [when providing care]. ”

 Shirley-Ann Hattingh, who works at George and Annie Starck Homes in Bellville, said that the training she completed during the WIL component of her studies was crucial as it taught her the importance of patience to her job.